Allegheny-Computer-Science-300-S2021/lab01-Jordan-A/writing/reflection.md

  2. How does this method or tool work?
 What does it do?

 The way in which Cutadapt works is that it's able to clean up the data in your DNA sequence data file.
 This means that you can format your data in a way that is more readable for a program or a person.
 When you run this tool it first processes the data and begins to detect the multiple `adapter types`.
-The adapter types that it works with is `5'` and `3'`.
+The adapter types that it works with are `5'` and `3'`.
 You can also determine when the program has to trim out sections of the data and set your error tolerance.

  3. Why do you think that this method or tool was necessary to develop?